 How to Edit a Permalink on a Different Website Builder

 The Bottom Line

 Permalinks are one of several good practices to help keep your site healthy, organized, and optimized for search engines.
-Now that we’ve answered what a permalink is, be sure to check our full guide to SEO for small businesses for the additional steps, and our online marketing section for more free tips on how to draw traffic to your website.
+Now that we’ve answered what a permalink is, be sure to check our article for more information on website basics, to SEO for small businesses for the additional steps, and our online marketing section for more free tips on how to draw traffic to your website.